 Figure 4 (above) depicts the actual number of deaths by where people live.
 In line with last year's data the greatest number of deaths occurred in skilled nursing facilities followed by CLA's, family homes and STS.
-Of note: Sixty-three (63%) of the people DDS supports live in family homes or in their own home with individualized supports, 24% in group homes (CLA's) and only 2% in skilled nursing facilities.
-Family homes and the Training School saw the greatest increase in the number of deaths in FY 08.
+Of note: Sixty-three (63%) of the people DDS supports live in family homes or in their own home with individualized supports, 25% in group homes (CLA's) and only 3% in skilled nursing facilities.